Jalez/agentic-content-flow/README.md

-# Mindmap Project
+# AgenticContentFlow

+From data to dynamic pages—powered by agents

 This project is a React-based application built with TypeScript and Vite.
-It provides a platform for creating and managing mindmaps with a variety of features and tools to enhance user experience.
-The project is structured to support modular development and includes several components, utilities, and stores for managing the mindmap's state and functionality.
+It provides a platform for creating and managing dynamic content flows with agent-powered capabilities to enhance user experience.
+The project is structured to support modular development and includes several components, utilities, and stores for managing state and functionality.

 ## Key Features